w-alt-m/Portfolio/omelette-recipe/readme.md

 EN:
-This is my first challenge in HTML + CSS that I'm working on as practice and as my little first project.
+This is a recipe article in HTML + CSS that I'm working on as practice and as my little first project.

 Link to the original challenge website: https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm